fabrahman/fabrahman.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Senior Area Chair NAACL 2024.
+I'm honored to serve as a Senior Area Chair for [NAACL 2024](https://2024.naacl.org/)!